leJBP/adaptative-ransomware/README.md

 ### Ransomware

-Once the infrastructure is started you have to connect to the victim container.
+Once the infrastructure is started, you have to connect to the victim container.
 To compile the ransomware use this following command:

 ```
 make all
 ```

-Once the ransomware is compiled you can use it in two way.
+Once the ransomware is compiled, you can use it in two ways.
 The first one is in a sandbox for test purposes and the second one is unrestricted.
-By default, the unrestricted one will scan all following path during the indexing process, feel free to modify it in the code:
+By default, the unrestricted one will scan all following paths during the indexing process, feel free to modify it in the code:

 ```
 /home/$USERNAME/Downloads/